Kings Park, Western Australia: Pioneer Women's Memorial

+Centenary of Western Australian Women's Suffrage Memorial

+The Centenary of Western Australian Women's Suffrage Memorial, also a non-national memorial, commemorates the hundredth anniversary of women achieving the right to vote equally with men in Western Australian elections.

 Bali Memorial

-This memorial is dedicated to the 16 Western Australian victims, the injured and those who helped the survivors of the Bali bombings on 12 October 2002 in the resort town of Kuta on the Indonesian island of Bali, where 202 people were killed and 209 injured.
-The majority of the dead were foreign tourists, including 88 Australians.
+This memorial is dedicated to the 16 Western Australian victims, the injured, and those who helped the survivors of the 2002 Bali bombings.